opensourcecobol/opensourcecobol4j/README.md

 opensource COBOL 4J is tested with the following platforms and dependencies

-* Ubuntu 22.04 and AlmaLinux 9
+* Ubuntu 22.04, AlmaLinux 9 and Amazon Linux 2023
 * OpenJDK 11

 In order to check requirements of older versions,